-Salt may be a necessity while cooking, but it can also be extremely beneficial when used as a cleaning agent.
+Salt may be necessary while cooking, but it can also be highly beneficial when used as a cleaning agent.

 - Clean rust: Mixing salt with cream of tartar and water to create a paste can help remove rust.
 Rub the paste onto the rust, let dry, then clean it off with a dry cloth.

-- Clean sink drains: To deodorize and clean a sink drain, mix salt dissolved in hot water down the drain.
+- Clean sink drains: Mix salt dissolved in hot water down the drain to deodorize and clean a sink drain.
 Doing this can help keep scum from building up inside the pipes.

 Not only can baking soda be used in the kitchen, but it can aid during the cleaning process.